 While there are few statistics about barefoot driving or inappropriate footwear causing accidents, the National Highway Traffic Safety Administration (NHTSA) has studied the phenomenon of unintended acceleration.
 One conclusion of the study was that pedal misapplication could be a reason for unintended acceleration accidents.
 It is not entirely unreasonable to assume that the wrong footwear or driving barefoot can contribute to pedal misapplication accidents.

 If you want to play it safe, you can keep a pair of “sensible” shoes in the car for driving.
 This can help avoid accidents as well as being potentially blamed for an accident if law enforcement or the insurance company find out that you were driving in inappropriate footwear or barefoot.
+According to Bumper, Is It Illegal to Drive Without Shoes?, gives a break down of each states requirements of wearing shoes.

 While driving barefoot or in inappropriate footwear is not technically illegal in Tennessee, if fault for an accident is contested and a police officer noted that you were driving barefoot, you may be at a disadvantage.